pbryzek/pewlett-hackard-analysis/challenge/README.md

 - dept_manager: Primary key is a composite of the unique employer number (foreign key to the Employers table) and the unique deptartment number (foreign key to departments table).
 This table holds the managers for the different departments.

 ### PostGres Queries: Dynamic Tables generated:
 #### Table: emp_history
 **Description**
 This purpose of the emp_history query is to combine various fields regarding the same employee into a new table.
 It uses three inner joins to get data from employees, titles, dept_emp, and salaries tables - all joined on the unique emp_no.
 This table holds the relevant info for employees accounting for all their various titles held within the company.
+The de.to_date where clause is the bit in the query that results only in current employees in the company i.e. those that do not have an end_date set.
 </br>
 **Query**
 SELECT